kuzzleio/kuzzle/src/lib/api/dsl/README.md

-# RealTime DSL

-This module parses the filters sent to kuzzle when subscribing to a room and converts them to some actual code.
+# What is dsl?

+DSL rewrite/manage request to be a filtering functions in Kuzzle.

+This folder contains everything needed for execute filters on documents.
+Create filter from Kuzzle syntax to Elasticsearch DSL.

+* index.js entry point for the module
+* operators.js implement the atomic DSL function operation (example (hobby:"ski") will became a filtering function)
+* methods.js rewrite the complex request (hobby:"ski" and sex:"female") as two functions (corresponding to (hobby:"ski") and (sex:"female")) via operators module and [currifying](https://en.wikipedia.org/wiki/Currying) the result as a filtering function.

-As an input, the filters are expressed in JSON using a subset of [elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).
+As an input, the filters are expressed in JSON using a subset of [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).
+See docs/filters.md section for the list of already implemented filters.

 A complete subscription message can for instance have the following form: